AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetDataViewData/Rec_Workflow_Get.md

 By default, each page includes 1000 records.
 If the requested data spans into another page, the response includes a hyperlink to the next page of data.

 #### Action
-Use the "next" hyperlink from the `Link` header to request the next page.
+Use the "next" hyperlink from the Link header to request the next page.

 ```text
 GET /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart/Data/Interpolated
 ?startIndex={your_val_here}&endIndex={your_val_here}&interval={your_val_here}&form=csvh&continuationToken=MjAxOC0wMS0wMVQwMDowMDoxMVo_MD90Yk1OblE_QUxXcEZBP1VEdGxIMWJROG9z
 ```
-Alternatively, use the value of the `Next-Page` header to request the next page.
-This will achieve the the same result as the "next" hyperlink from the `Link` header.

 #### Expected result
 The next page of data: